Skip to content

 And after Harper restored a 3-2 lead on a two-out single up the middle, Wheeler pitched a scoreless inning to turn it over to the bullpen.

-Throughout most of his rehab from a surgery that included the removal of his rib, Wheeler played it cool.
-He insisted that he would make it back at the same level that he left, even though there are few success stories in coming back from thoracic outlet syndrome.
+Throughout most of his rehab, Wheeler insisted that he would make it back at the same level that he left, even though there are few success stories in coming back from thoracic outlet syndrome.

-But after actually making it back, he conceded the emotion of it all and thanked his family and Phillies head athletic trainer Paul Buchheit, who worked with him at Citizens Bank Park throughout the offseason.
+But after completing the journey, he conceded the emotion of it all.
+He reflected.
+He thanked his wife, Dominque, and their children.
+He expressed gratitude to teammates and staff that “kept me feeling welcomed.”
+Then, he shouted out head athletic trainer Paul Buchheit, who worked with him in Philadelphia in the offseason.

-During the delay, the Red Sox stunningly announced the firing of manager Alex Cora, hired in Boston by Phillies president of baseball operations Dave Dombrowski.
+During the rain delay, the Red Sox announced the firing of manager Alex Cora, hired in Boston by Phillies president of baseball operations Dave Dombrowski.
 Cora and Dombrowski are still close.

-For now, at least, they will be muted.
+For now, at least, it will be muted.

 “It was a good win,” Thomson said.
 “We played well, and it was great to see Wheeler do what he did and have the velocity that he had and the command that he had.
 We kept fighting and clawing.”